BlossomiShymae/Needlework/README.md

+> [!IMPORTANT]
+>  This project is deprecated.
+Try out the .NET rewrite, [Needlework.Net.](https://github.com/BlossomiShymae/Needlework.Net)

 # Needlework

 Needlework is an open-source helper tool for the LCU that provides documented endpoints and can send requests without any code setup.
 Created using Nuxt and Tauri! 🌠

-## ℹ️ Try out the .NET rewrite, [Needlework.Net](https://github.com/BlossomiShymae/Needlework.Net) ℹ️

 ## Download